 Frank Herbert’s Dune stands not only as one of the pillars of 20th-century science fiction, but as one of the greatest achievements of fictional world-building.
 Reading Dune is a fascinating and immersive experience, and in our discussions we will follow Paul Atreides as he first encounters and then merges with the strange ways of the planet Arrakis.
 Whether you are a water-soft off-worlder visiting Arrakis for the first time or an experienced sand walker well accustomed to stillsuit discipline, our discussions should bring you to a new appreciation of Herbert’s great work.

-Join Corey Olsen, the Tolkien Professor and the president of the Mythgard Institute, for an in-depth twelve-week study of Dune, the first volume in Frank Herbert’s series.
+Join Corey Olsen, the Tolkien Professor and the president of Signum University, for an in-depth twelve-week study of Dune, the first volume in Frank Herbert’s series.
 As part of the Mythgard Academy series, the class is tuition-free and open to the public.
 The first 100 participants for each session are able to participate in the discussion live, and both video and audio recordings of the classes will be available on this web page, through the Mythgard podcast feed, and on our iTunes U course.

 – Dr. Corey Olsen